PrathmeshSadake/PrathmeshSadake/README.md

 ### Glad to see you here!
-I’m a full-stack developer.
-Being a full-stack allows me to develop client-facing apps and websites and develop them with cutting-edge back-end support.
+I'm looking for an interesting project to work on as a full-stack engineer.
+I focus on providing accessible HTML, CSS that is up to date, and clean JavaScript.
+As a full-stack developer, I can create client-facing apps and websites with cutting-edge back-end support.
+I usually use the MERN stack, but I'm flexible enough to utilize whatever tools are required.

-I specialize in building robust backends that do all the heavy lifting for your app or website.
-I love designing systems that are light yet powerful, distributed yet synchronized and beautiful yet effective.
-I’d love to combine my passion for learning with my software development skills to continue building personalized products for people.
+I specialize in creating solid backends for your app or website that handle all of the heavy liftings.
+I enjoy creating systems that are both light and powerful, distributed yet coordinated, and beautiful yet functional.
+I'd like to continue producing individualized goods for people by combining my passion for learning with my software development talents.
+Despite the fact that I am based in Mumbai, India, I am used to working remotely.

 <br/>